Applies to: All Reolink cameras & NVRs

 - What are the Compatibility Problems and Solutions

-PAL and NTSC are two common analog television systems and are often seen in surveillance equipment.
+PAL and NTSC are two common analog television systems and are often used in surveillance equipment.

 PAL stands for Phase Alternating Line, and NTSC is short for National Television System Committee.